zzzprojects/EntityFramework-Extensions/docs/pages/troubleshooting/trial-period-expired-exception.md

 ### Cause

-- You are currently evaluating the library and the trial period is expired
+- You are currently evaluating the library and the trial period is expired.
-- You have purchased a library but didn't register the license correctly
+- You have purchased the license but didn't register it correctly.

 ### Fix

 #### Trial Period Expired

-You can extended indefinetly the trial period by downloading the latest version:
+You can extend your trial by downloading the latest version:

 http://entityframework-extensions.net/upgrading

+The latest version always contains a trial for the current month to allows a company to evaluate our library for several months.

 #### License Badly Registered

-Make sure to follow recommandation how to setup your license: http://entityframework-extensions.net/licensing
+Make sure to follow all recommendation about how to setup your license: http://entityframework-extensions.net/licensing

-Otherwise, contact us: info@zzzprojects.com
+Otherwise contact us: info@zzzprojects.com